 2026 Session Rewind Recap

-This year’s conversation focused on one of the most pressing and practical challenges facing the state: workforce development, and more specifically, how Alabama is preparing the next generation through career and technical education (CTE).
+This year's conversation centered on one of the state's most pressing priorities: workforce development.
+Specifically, panelists explored how Alabama is preparing the next generation through career and technical education (CTE) and the policies, partnerships and investments helping connect students to meaningful career pathways.

 Three POVs, One Conversation